ealt/Checkers/README.md

 The code was developed using **Python 3.5.4**, to ensure it works for your system you can run the suite of unit tests:
 ```
 $ python checkerstate_test.py
+$ python agent_test.py
 $ python gamecontroller_test.py
 ```

 ## Playing a game
-gamecontroller.py defines the `GameController` glass.
+gamecontroller.py defines the `GameController` class.
 To coordinate a game between a pair of agents, create an instance of `GameController` passing in the arguments:
 * `state`: accepts an instance of a game state (described in the Checkers State section below) as the initial state of the game
-* `agents`: appects a pair of two agent instances as opposing players in the game After creating a `GameController` instance, call the method `play_game()` to simulate a game to completion.
+* `agents`: appects a pair of two agent instances (described in the Agents section below) as opposing players in the game After creating a `GameController` instance, call the method `play_game()` to simulate a game to completion.
 The controller will solicit actions from each agent when it is their turn and use those actions to evolve tha game state until a terminal state is reached.
 At that point, the method will return the final game state outcome.

 By default, simply running gameconroller.py from the command line: